elslammo/GettingAndCleaningData/CodeBook.md

 ####5.
 Add activity names to each observation.####

-The original **allLabels** data contains the activity NUMBER for each observation, but we want to change this to be the activity NAME and add it as a new column in our subset data frame.
+The original **allLabels** data contains the activity *number* for each observation, but we want to change this to be the activity *name* and add it as a new column in our subset data frame.
 The 6 activity names are read into a table from the **activity_labels.txt** file and converted into an **activityNameVector** vector of length six, where the order of the vector matches the activity number in the **allLabels** data.

 A for loop runs through each element of the **allLabels** number values, and a new **labelNameVector** is populated using the **activityNameVector** key that matches the number.